Skip to main content

 Manual User Deletion

-Site administrators can choose to completely delete a user from the site.
+Site Administrators and Partner Admins can choose to completely delete a user from the site.
 A re-authentication prompt will appear to confirm the deletion.
-When a site administrator deletes a user manually, they can choose what to do with resources owned by the deleted user, such as Share Links, Automations, GPG Keys, Remote Servers, Custom Forms, or folder settings.
+When a Site Administrator deletes a user manually, they can choose what to do with resources owned by the deleted user, including Share Links, Automations, GPG Keys, Remote Servers, Custom Forms, or folder settings.
 The Site Administrator can either reassign these resources to another user to help maintain visibility and control, or leave them without an owner if reassignment isn’t needed.

 Our Command Line Integration (CLI) App and SDKs can also be used to programmatically delete user accounts.